KrazKjn/AdvancedLogging/docs/README.md

 ## Overview

 The AdvancedLogging solution is a comprehensive logging framework designed to enhance the logging capabilities of C# and VB.NET applications.
 It includes various projects targeting different aspects of logging, such as advanced logging mechanisms, automatic code rewriting for logging and error handling, and unit tests to ensure the reliability of the logging framework.
 The solution focuses on unhandled exceptions and provides a robust logging mechanism to capture and handle unhandled errors effectively and verbosely.
 In essence, the AdvancedLogging solution aims to provide DEBUGGING Session level information to the support staff.
 The solution support Log4Net and SeriLog and any other logging framework.
 Other noteworthy features include the ability trace thread instances and indented logging showing call heirarchy.
 Included is a large set of Extension classes providing Web and Data "Retry on Timeout" methods for many of the action Methods.
-This functions support Max Retries, Incrementing Timeout Value, and logging.
+The extension functions support Max Retries, Retry Delay, Incremented Timeout Value, and logging.

+        /// <param name="retries">The number of times to retry the request if it fails.</param>
+        /// <param name="retryWaitMS">The wait time in milliseconds between retries.</param>
+        /// <param name="autoTimeoutIncrement">The increment value for the timeout in case of a timeout exception.</param>

 ## Projects